Virgin Atlantic sends Sandal Road to Vancouver with Twitter competition #WhyYVR

-And so when Virgin Atlantic announced that they would launch a new direct flight route from London Heathrow to Vancouver, I thought: great stuff, even more opportunity for people to experience this awesome place.
+And so when Virgin Atlantic announced that they would launch a new direct flight route from London Heathrow to Vancouver, I thought: great stuff, even more, an opportunity for people to experience this awesome place.

 In an effort to express my enthusiasm about this gem on Canada’s west coast, I put together a few of my highlights from Vancouver.
 I was thrilled and honoured to find out I actually won the competition!
 And so it goes that I will be boarding VS95 on Thursday morning, to take the last seat on the plane and join the lucky crew and passengers flying to YVR.

 I have to say, Virgin Atlantic and Tourism British Columbia have put together an itinerary that leaves no room for jet lag.

 Below is my schedule for the 4-day adventure.
 There’s no doubt about it, the activities and experiences I’ll partake in will be exciting, to say the least.
 I hope you’ll follow along on my journey to see what makes Vancouver such a great destination.

 Before boarding VS95 to Vancouver, I’ll spend some time at the Virgin Atlantic Clubhouse at Heathrow and meet my fellow passengers.
 After landing in Vancouver, the group will attend a press conference, and is then immediately whisked off to … Whistler!
 On arrival at the Fairmont Chateau Hotel, I’ll be happy to attend the dinner reception and look forward to a restful night’s sleep to prepare for the following day’s activities.